bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Elle Mouton: 00:11:48

-But yeah, that was a really cool, like, interesting, we almost, like, I think Ali, I think you spotted this, that we like almost lost that ability, like, with the design of the simple Taproot outputs, because, so we like, we have this anchor output, we can use the key path spent because it's like, it only needs your pub key, right?
+But yeah, that was a really cool, like, interesting, we almost, like, I think Ali, I think you spotted this, that we like almost lost that ability, like, with the design of the simple Taproot outputs, because, so we like, we have this anchor output, we can use the keypath spend because it's like, it only needs your pub key, right?
-So awesome, that's the key path.
+So awesome, that's the keypath.
 And then it's got this anyone can spend thing.
 But if that third party wants to come in and spend it, they need to provide the internal key.
 And how do they know the internal key?